-The Twenty-First Century Scholarship Program is a need-based state grant program.
+The Indiana Twenty-First Century Scholarship Program is a need-based state grant program.
 Awards are made to students who met eligibility standards and enrolled as a Twenty-First Century Scholars in the 7th or 8th grade.
-Additionally, Twenty-First Scholar Awards recipients must meet the Twenty-First Scholars Program Pledge.
-The amount of a Twenty-First Century award is calculated based on the data disclosed on the student’s Free Application for Federal Student Aid (FAFSA), as well as the cost of IUPUI tuition, general fee, and Repair & Rehabilitation (R & R) fee.
-If the student has no other type of fee remission, the Twenty-First Century Award will cover the student's tuition and general fee (IUPUI) or technology fee (IUPUC).
-If a portion of the student's tuition and mandatory fees are paid by another fee remission (for example O'Bannon Grant), the Twenty-First Century Award will cover the balance of tuition and fees (as listed above).
-If a student has a full fee remission for tuition and mandatory fees, the Twenty-First Century Award will not be available.
+Additionally, Twenty-First Scholar Award recipients must meet the Twenty-First Scholars Program Pledge.
+The amount of a Twenty-First Century Award is calculated based on the data disclosed on the student’s Free Application for Federal Student Aid (FAFSA), as well as the cost of IUPUI tuition, general fee, and Repair & Rehabilitation (R & R) fee.
+If the student has no other type of fee remission, the Twenty-First Century Award will cover the student's tuition fee up to 15 credits per semester.
+If a portion of the student's tuition fee is paid by another fee remission (i.e. tuition remission), the Twenty-First Century Award will cover up to 15 credit hours of the remaining tuition balance.
+If a student has a full fee remission for tuition fees, the student is not eligible for the Twenty-First Century Award.

 To qualify for state grant consideration the applicant must:

 » Be an Indiana resident; » Be a U.S. Citizen or eligible noncitizen »

 Be a high school graduate or hold a GED